yohi/docker-mcp-gateway-web-console/README.md

     - Or open the Command Palette (Ctrl+Shift+P / Cmd+Shift+P) and run "Dev Containers: Reopen in Container".

 4.  **Start Services:**
-    The DevContainer automatically installs dependencies.
+    The DevContainer automatically installs dependencies (via `.devcontainer/post-create.sh`).
 You can start the services from the integrated terminal:
     ```bash
     # Backend
     cd backend && uvicorn app.main:app --reload --host 0.0.0.0 --port 8000